 Before beginning his career as an art dealer, Robert Mnuchin honed his connoisseurship as a collector during his thirty years at Goldman Sachs, where he was the partner in charge of equity trading and a member of the management committee.
 Upon retiring from the financial sector, he opened his gallery in the historic five-story townhouse on New York’s Upper East Side where it remains today.
 Following successful partnerships with James Corcoran (C&M Arts) and Dominique Lévy (L&M Arts), Mnuchin renamed the gallery Mnuchin Gallery in January 2013.

 Sukanya Rajaratnam joined Mnuchin Gallery, formerly L&M Arts, in 2008 and became a Partner in 2013.
 She has curated several of the gallery’s landmark exhibitions since then, including the five-decade retrospective of work by David Hammons in 2016 and a solo show of Sean Scully’s rarely seen early paintings in Sean Scully: The Eighties.
-Following that, she co-curated Cindy Sherman’s most acclaimed series, spanning 30 years of Centerfolds, History Portraits and Society Portraits, with Philippe Ségalot.
+Following that, she co-curated a survey of Cindy Sherman’s most acclaimed series, spanning 30 years of Centerfolds, History Portraits and Society Portraits, with Philippe Ségalot.
 Most recently, in the fall of 2017, she curated Sam Gilliam’s first solo exhibition in New York in nearly 25 years, focusing on his two seminal series, the Beveled-Edge and Drape Paintings.
 In 2018, she curated the first retrospective exhibition of Ed Clark since 1980.

 Prior to Mnuchin Gallery, Rajaratnam worked at Deitch Projects and in the Post-War and Contemporary Department at Christie’s.
 Born and raised in Sri Lanka, Rajaratnam earned a BA and MA in Economics from Cambridge University, where she received First Class Honors.
 She began her professional career in the Investment Banking Division of Chase Manhattan Bank.